Types of Exercise: Cardio, Strength, Flexibility, and Balance Explained

 Definition and scope

-1. Cardiovascular (aerobic) exercise — sustained, rhythmic activity that elevates heart rate and increases oxygen demand, targeting the cardiorespiratory system.
-The HHS guidelines recommend at least 150 minutes of moderate-intensity or 75 minutes of vigorous-intensity aerobic activity per week for adults.
+Cardiovascular exercise (also called aerobic exercise) is any sustained activity that elevates heart rate and breathing over an extended period — walking, running, cycling, swimming, rowing.
+The US Physical Activity Guidelines for Americans, published by the Department of Health and Human Services, recommend at least 150 minutes of moderate-intensity or 75 minutes of vigorous-intensity aerobic activity per week for adults.

 How it works